Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/_index.md

 # **SECURITY**
 ___
-Here you can find an explanation of how to create, manage and use SSH Keys, Firewalls and CLI Users in Cloud Console.
+Here you can find an explanation of how to create, manage and use SSH Keys, Firewalls and CLI Users in the Ventus Cloud.
 ___

 {{% children style="h4" depth="1" %}}